Today I am sharing a devotional I wrote for a Bridal Shower. I hope you enjoy!

 I hung a picture from our wedding with our vows written underneath on the wall outside of our bedroom as a reminder for both of us - of what we promised to each other.
 We wrote these vows together and we are people of character and integrity; we will always honour what we promised to each other on our wedding day before God, our friends and family.
 That is an active choice.

-Right after our marriage my husband and I joined a Bible Study that was on marriage.
+Right after our marriage my husband and I joined a Bible Study that was focused on marriage.
 It was interesting because we were newlyweds and the group varied in length of marriage; I think the longest may have been 10 years.
 The one thing that stood out to everyone throughout the video series was, “Never make fun of or put your spouse down, especially in a public setting.”
 Maybe you can add that to your wedding vows, and promise yourself to stand firm in it.
 You need to use words of encouragement and support - not just in public, but in your everyday language.

-I asked my friends on my Facebook what advice they would give to someone getting married and this is what I received and I have added my thoughts as well:
+I asked my friends on social media what advice they would give to someone getting married and this is what I received and I have added my thoughts as well:

 I found a quote that I really like.: